-Sudoku, chess, and even video games can all be of benefit.
+So-called brain games—like sudoku and chess—and even video games can be of great benefit to your cognitive health.
 Crossword puzzles in newspapers are an especially good choice because they tend to be easy in the beginning of the week and more difficult as the week progresses.
 This allows you to find which days challenge your current skillset and then move on to more difficult puzzles when you feel ready.
 Phone apps and computer games can also improve cognitive performance, multitasking ability, and short-term working memory.

 Beware, however, of overusing technology because if you continually use it to distract yourself, mental performance can worsen.
 Does anyone really have to text while driving?

 Studies show that staying connected to others can be good for brain health.
 Spending time with family, friends, and those with whom you share favorite activities helps build those important social bonds.
 While it is not yet definitive as to why being social is helpful to brain health, researchers at the University of Chicago have shown that loneliness undermines health and can be as detrimental as smoking.
 Also, the company you keep can make a positive difference.